-With the upcoming opening of the new Museo d’arte della Svizzera italiana at the LAC, the Museo d’Arte’s activity at Villa Malpensata came to an end.
+With the upcoming opening of the new Museo d’arte della Svizzera italiana at the LAC, the Museo d’Arte’s activity at Villa Malpensata ceased.

-The LAC’s Museo d’arte della Svizzera italiana opens, born out of the unification of the Museo Cantonale d’Arte and the City of Lugano’s Museo d’Arte
+The LAC’s Museo d’arte della Svizzera italiana opens, born from the unification of the Museo Cantonale d’Arte and the City of Lugano’s Museo d’Arte.